GauriJagatap/GauriJagatap.github.io/_posts/2016-07-03-phase-retrieval-using-alternating-minimization.markdown

 mathjax : true
 ---

 Netrapalli's paper.
 Correlation with Wirtinger Flow.
+How do Fourier measurements come into play.